pepitoenpeligro/cloudbanking/README.md

 ----

-:notebook: A description of the basic structure of this proyect can be found at [Basic Structure](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/proyect_structure.md)
+:notebook: A description of the basic structure of this proyect can be found at [Basic Structure](https://pepitoenpeligro.github.io/CloudBanking/docs/proyect_structure)

-:oncoming_bus: A Roadmap can be found at [Roadmap](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/roadmap.md)
+:oncoming_bus: A Roadmap can be found at [Roadmap](https://pepitoenpeligro.github.io/CloudBanking/docs/roadmap)

-:mag_right: The description of the problem can be found in [Problem-Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/problem-description.md)
+:mag_right: The description of the problem can be found in [Problem-Description](https://pepitoenpeligro.github.io/CloudBanking/docs/problem-description)

-:factory: A description of the architecture can be found at [Architecture Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/tecnology-architecture-description.md)
+:factory: A description of the architecture can be found at [Architecture Description](https://pepitoenpeligro.github.io/CloudBanking/docs/tecnology-architecture-description)

-:checkered_flag: A technological feasibility study and the argument of the technologies finally proposed to be used in the project can be consulted at [Feasibility Study](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/feasibility-study.md)
+:checkered_flag: A technological feasibility study and the argument of the technologies finally proposed to be used in the project can be consulted at [Feasibility Study](https://pepitoenpeligro.github.io/CloudBanking/docs/feasibility-study)

-:rocket: A initial setup of project in Rust can be found at [Project Rust Init](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/project-rust-setup.md)
+:rocket: A initial setup of project in Rust can be found at [Project Rust Init](https://pepitoenpeligro.github.io/CloudBanking/docs/project-rust-setup)

-:hammer: Initial Setup of Git and GitHub [Initial Configuration](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/environmentConfiguration.md)

 :bookmark_tabs: The list of tasks and the status of the project can be found at [Project Plan](https://github.com/pepitoenpeligro/CloudBanking/projects/1)